Long-term Effects of LSD

 - Traditional treatment offers lower-cost drug treatment in both inpatient and outpatient settings.

 Not sure which treatment type would be best for your situation?
-If you’d like to learn more and get help in better understanding your options, call our number at the top of the page and get the support you need to start a new, drug-free life.
+If you’d like to learn more and get help in better understanding your options, call us at 1-888-744-0789 and get the support you need to start a new, drug-free life.

 - Kranzler, H. R., Ciraulo, D. A. (Eds.).
 (2005).
 Clinical Manual of Addiction Psychopharmacology.
 Washington, D.C.: American Psychiatric Publishing, Inc.